Science we fund together. Focused studies that make our daily lives safer.

 Ready to see what's in your food?

 Testing a single product for microplastics can cost $500 or more.
-We run the lab tests and publish the results for members.
+Through the magic of crowdfunding science with our membership fees, we are able to fund the lab tests and publish the answers in full.
 No corporate funding, no brand influence.

 Become a Member $17 per testing season · Cancel anytime